-That’s the focus of a session at the upcoming 2019 Healthcare Marketing & Physician Strategies Summit.
-Chris Boyer, System Director of Digital Strategy and Analytics at Fairview Health Services (Minneapolis, MN), a speaker for the session, explains how digital strategists across teams are often siloed.
+That was the focus of a session at the 2019 Healthcare Marketing & Physician Strategies Summit this past May.
+Chris Boyer, System Director of Digital Strategy and Analytics at Fairview Health Services (Minneapolis, MN), one of the speakers for the session, explains how digital strategists across teams are often siloed.

 “Depending on where you sit, the role of the digital strategist can be dramatically different,” Boyer says.
 “I’m on the marketing/communications team, and because of that, my role as a digital strategist is focused on enabling the digital technology and processes to support the marketing efforts underway.
 If you’re in IT, however, your role as a digital strategist is focused on internally developing the tools and strategies to make other team members’ jobs more efficient.”

 Collaborate With Consumerism in Mind

 While each person has a specific function to perfect and perform, Boyer explains individuals on the marketing, IT, and clinical side alike must collaborate for the sake of both transparency and effectiveness in attempting to predict organizational needs and promote service lines with the consumer in mind.

 “The way most health organizations have been built does not promote collaboration across departments,” Boyer says.
 “In this new day and age when consumerism is impacting healthcare, and when we’re starting to really try to understand how to apply digital technologies in a much more advanced way, learning to work together is crucial.”